Jhn63/The-Dining-Philosophers/README.md

 - docker build -t app .
 - docker run -p 8080:8080 app

-- open connection in docker desktop
+- in your browser type localhost:8080
+- or in terminal type: nc localhost:8080 or telnet localhost:8080

 ### Option 2
 ONLY if you are in a Ubuntu machine.
 Make sure to have g++ compiler intalled